|Emergency Medicine Weekly Conference|

 EM Core Content Lectures

 One hour lecture presented by E.M. faculty or resident focuses on topics in The Model of the Clinical Practice of Emergency Medicine, formerly the Core Content.
-The lectures are designed to improve the resident’s clinical fund of knowledge on the “nuts and bolts” of emergency medicine.
+The lectures are designed to improve the resident’s clinical fund of knowledge on the daily practice of emergency medicine.

 Practice-based Learning and Improvement (PBLI) Case Conference